-26.4004 China: Since the Revolution (Haif Elective) (Roger Bell)
+26.4004 China: Since the Revolution (Half Elective) (Roger Bell)

-Examines the principal aspects of social, economic and political change in China since the Revolution of 1949 and surveys briefly China's relations with South-East Asia. the USSA and the USSA Focus on such issues as ideology, leadership, economic change, developments in education, rural organization, the position and status of women, the family, the Cultural Revolution and external relations.
+The principal aspects of social, economic and political change in China since the Revolution of 1949 and, briefly, China's relations with Southeast Asia, the USA and the USSR.
+Focus on such issues as ideology.

+leadership, economic change, developments in education, rural organization, the position and status of women, the family, the Cultural Revolution and external relations.